Child Passenger Safety

 What are the Child Passenger Safety Laws in Connecticut?

-LAW: Infants must remain rear-facing until they are a minimum of both 20 lbs and 1 year old.
+LAW: Infants must remain rear-facing until they are a minimum of both 2 year and 30 pounds.

 LAW: Toddlers must be in a forward facing car seat with 5 point harness until 5 years and 40 pounds.

-LAW: Children should ride in a car sear or booster until they reach 7 years old AND 60 pounds (they must meet both requirements).
+LAW: Children should ride in a booster until they reach 8 years old AND 60 pounds (they must meet both requirements).
 Children who ride in a booster seat must use a lap and shoulder belt.

 LAW: Children, tweens and teens must be in a seat belt whenever they ridein a vehicle.

 Further Recommended: Children should ride in the back seat until they are 13 years old.
 All people and objects should be properly restrained whenever they are in a vehicle.